Reality Check for Novus Ordos…

 (Franco Bellegrandi, NichitaRoncalli, English transl., pp. 31-33.)

-(The smoke signals Bellegrandi is making reference to are discussed in more detail in our post White Smoke, Still No Pope: The Bizarre Conclave of 1958.)
+(The smoke signals Bellegrandi is making reference to are discussed in more detail in our post “Smoke Signals: The White Smoke of Oct.
+26, 1958”.)

 It is no accident that John XXIII’s “Second Vatican Council” took up the three Freemasonic ideals of liberty, equality, and fraternity, and foisted them on the unsuspecting faithful as religious freedom, collegiality, and ecumenism.
 By now, the Novus Ordo Church is essentially a mouthpiece of Freemasonry, teaching its basic tenets in place of sound Catholic doctrine, with some minor modifications, of course, for plausible deniability.
 Hence the constant emphasis on Masonic ideas such as the rights of man (ever hear of the rights of God from the Vatican?), an exaggerated human dignity, freedom of religion, ecumenical practices, interreligious dialogue, peace through secular fraternity among all men, and so forth.
 These errors have all been condemned by the true Catholic Popes before the ecclesial eclipse, in such important encyclicals as the following: